man-fern/Bhalotra-Fernandez-WBER-Replication/README.md

 * **Outputs:**
     * Tables 3 and 4 in the paper

-* **Notes:** The do-file is divided into 2 three sections.
+* **Notes:** The do-file is divided into two sections.
 The first section estimates the shift-share regressions.
 The second section does the demand-side decomposition analysis.